clarkkozak/Notes/ultimate-redux/README.md

 Benefits

 - Self-documenting
-  - all of the what's needed for the function is definied.
+  - all of the what's needed for the function is defined.
   - doesn't depend on global variables
-- Easiliy testable
+- Easily testable
 - Concurrency
   - functions can be run in parallel
 - Cacheable